Sociology of culture: Alfred Reginald Radcliffe-Brown

 Radcliffe-Brown put himself in the culture of the Andaman Islanders.
 His research showed that group solidification among the islanders is based on music and kinship, and the rituals that involve the use of those activities.
 In the words of Radcliffe-Brown, "Ritual fortifies Society".

 Marcel Mauss

 Marcel Mauss made many comparative studies on religion, magic, law and morality of occidental and non-occidental societies, and developed the concept of total social fact, and argued that the reciprocity is the universal logic of the cultural interaction.

 Claude Lévi-Strauss

 Lévi-Strauss, based, at the same time, on the sociological and anthropological positivism of Durkheim, Mauss, Malinowski and Radcliffe-Brown, on the economic and sociological Marxism, on Freudian and Gestalt psychology and on structural linguistics of Saussure and Jakobson, realized great studies on areas myth, kinship, religion, ritual, symbolism, magic, ideology (sauvage pensée), knowledge, art and aesthetics, applying the methodological structuralism on his investigations.
 He searched the universal principals of human thought as a form of explaining social behaviors and structures.

+Mary Douglas

+Mary Douglas is widely known for her contributions to social anthropology, particularly in her analysis of ritual purity, pollution, and the symbolic structures that shape cultural classifications of dirt and disorder.
+She examined how societies construct and maintain order through these classifications.
+Her research also focused on the concepts of risk, blame, and misfortune in both traditional and modern contexts, arguing that notions such as witchcraft, sin, and risk serve similar functions in assigning responsibility and preserving social order.
+Additionally, she developed a theoretical model for understanding how social structures and individual roles influence cultural beliefs and practices.